pali-english/pali-english.github.io/README.md

 that’s colorful but lacks fragrance;
 eloquent speech is fruitless
 for one who does not act on it.

+    Yathāpi ruciraṁ pupphaṁ, vaṇṇavantaṁ agandhakaṁ:
+        Yathāpi: Just like
+        Ruciraṁ: Beautiful, attractive
+        Pupphaṁ: Flower
+        Vaṇṇavantaṁ: Colorful, full of color
+        Agandhakaṁ: Without fragrance, scentless

+    Evaṁ subhāsitā vācā, aphalā hoti akubbato:
+        Evaṁ: So, thus
+        Subhāsitā: Well-spoken, eloquent
+        Vācā: Speech, words
+        Aphalā: Fruitless, without result
+        Hoti: Is, becomes
+        Akubbato: Of the one who does not do, of the one who does not act

 Yathāpi ruciraṁ pupphaṁ,
 Vaṇṇavantaṁ sagandhakaṁ;
 Evaṁ subhāsitā vācā,